mido/mido/docs/messages/frozen.rst

 Frozen Messages
 ---------------

-(New in 1.2.)
+.. versionadded:: 1.2

-Since Mido messages are mutable (can change) they can not be hashed or put in dictionaries.
+Since Mido messages are *mutable* (can change) they can not be hashed or put in dictionaries.
 This makes it hard to use them for things like Markov chains.

-In these situations you can use frozen messages:
+In these situations you can use *frozen messages*:

 .. code-block:: python